Mrs Loyns is our part-time SENDCo and works Monday, Tuesday and Wednesdays.

 Staff regularly take part in continuing professional development to help them meet the needs of children with special needs.
-The school has a Home School Support Worker, and Welfare Officer who are available to support all families including those with SEND.
 We have a team of Teaching Assistants who are trained to offer support to children with English as an Additional Language.
 We have two qualified ELKLAN (speech and Language qualification) teaching Assistants.
 We have a team of Teaching Assistants who are trained to support children with Speech and Language needs including running specific interventions such as Language for Thinking and Time to Talk.
 We have two Teaching Assistants trained to use Makaton.
-We enlist the support of various agencies including: Educational Psychologist, Occupational Therapy, Speech and Language Therapist, Havering 5-19 Service.
-We use Information Technology such as IPADs, and specialist software such as memory booster, to support children.
-Communicate in Print is used to create and adapt curriculum materials for pupils who need symbols.
-Language Link and Speech Link are used to help identify and support children with Speech and Language needs in addition to the support provided by the Speech and Language Therapist where applicable.
-Our specialist services are funded by the school’s budget unless specified in an Education Health Care Plan or Statement of Educational Need.
+We enlist the support of various agencies including: You and Me Councilling, Educational Psychologists, Occupational Therapists, Speech and Language Therapists and the Havering 5-19 Service.

 Can children with SEND access after school clubs and Educational Visits?

 All clubs and school visits are accessible to all pupils.
 School visits are discussed in consultation with parents and carers.
 Risk assessments are

 completed in order to identify potential risks and ensure that relevant control measures are put in to place.
 Depending on individual needs, parents may be asked to accompany their child on an out of school visit.

 How will the curriculum be matched to my child’s needs?